joinpursuit/AC_4_Web/cody/auth.md

 submission and set a session cookie with the value of the form.

-Every time a user visits the page, the back-end of the app should log the name of that user.
+Every time a user visits the page, the back-end of the app should log the name of that user to the console.